 Laser trabeculoplasty uses a very focused beam of light to treat the drainage angle of the eye.
 This surgery makes it easier for fluid to flow out of the front part of the eye, decreasing pressure in the eye.

 SLT uses a lower-power laser than ALT does.

 For laser trabeculoplasty:

-Some people feel a heat sensation in the eye during the
+Some people feel some pressure in the eye during the surgery.

 What To Expect After Surgery

 Laser trabeculoplasty can be done without the person being admitted to the hospital.
 The person may need to be checked by the doctor within 2 hours of the surgery.
 The person will also need to see the doctor for a follow-up exam as recommended.

 Why It Is Done